dmattek/ARCOS/README.md

 |   1 | 4.9050 |  0.06777 |   0 |   6 |

-In the plot below, grey circles correspond to inactive and black to active states of cells and their collective activation (*wave*) develops over 8 time points.
+In the plot below, grey circles correspond to inactive and black to active states of objects and their collective activation (*wave*) develops over 8 time points.

 <img src="man/figures/README-ex1plotTS-1.png" width="100%" />

-The following R code will identify the collective event and store the result in `dcoll` variable.
-We are interested in a collective event comprised of *active* object, hence we select rows with `m > 0`.
+The following R code will identify the collective event and store the result in a `dcoll` variable.
+We are interested in a collective event comprised of *active* objects, hence we select rows with `m > 0`.
+The parameter `eps` sets the threshold radius for the spatial clustering (`dbscan` algorithm).
+Here, we set `eps = 2`, which is enough to find all the nearest active objects in the cluster, given the 1x1 horizontal and vertical spacing of objects in the lattice.

 ``` r
 # Track collective events